 We have issued this notice to describe how we handle personal information that we hold.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 We respect the privacy rights of individuals and are committed to handling personal information responsibly and in accordance with applicable law.
 This notice sets out the personal data that we collect and process about you, the purposes of the processing and the rights that you have in connection with it.

-If you are in any doubt regarding this notice, please contact the Care Home Manager on 01475 673373 or email@example.com
+If you are in any doubt regarding this notice, please contact the Care Home Manager, 01475 673373, firstname.lastname@example.org

-We are introducing CoolCare which is a double encrypted ‘cloud’ based data storage system.
+We use CoolCare which is a double encrypted ‘cloud’ based data storage system.
 This is a secure and confidential data entry and data management system which will ensure consistency in the management of staff, residents, relatives and suppliers’ personal data.
 It also provides a secure interface to payroll.

 For the purpose of this notice, the term ‘employee’ includes all staff employed at Haylie House Residential Care Home in any capacity both permanent and temporary.